Media Outreach Guide

 - Decide if you need a media section.
 You may want to set up a section of reserved media seating at your event if you expect general seating to be limited.
 In advance of the event, our staff can supply a template for "Reserved for Press" signs for the appropriate number of seats in the section reserved for media.

-- Set up press seating.
+- Set up media seating.
 On the day of the event, the media section should be set up near the back of your venue, but on the main floor, to ensure that your speakers and guests seated near the front are not disturbed.
 Also, try to reserve seats on the aisle for photographers, who need more room and flexibility to stand while taking photos.

 - Track media coverage.
 It's important to find and read the printed or online accounts written by the reporters who attended.
 Tracking allows you to check articles for accuracy and collect them for your constituents.